-And don’t forget next year’s Golf Classic!
-The 38th Annual Guiding Eyes Golf Classic will be held June 8, 2015 at Mount Kisco and Fairview Country Clubs.
-Register early for this always sold-out event; contact Erica Stanzione at 914.243.2238 or at email@example.com.
+June 8, 2015: The 38th Annual Guiding Eyes Golf Classic will be held at Mount Kisco and Fairview Country Clubs.
+Visit the golf page to learn more.
+Be sure to register early for this always sold-out event; contact Erica Stanzione at 914.243.2238 or at email@example.com.

 Thank you to the sponsors of this month’s graduation ceremony: Linda Connelly: Congratulations to all the new guide dog teams graduating today.
 I would like to thank Chevron Humankind for sponsoring this graduation on my behalf.
 I was inspired to become a Guiding Eyes volunteer in memory of my beloved golden retriever, Sandy.
 Embrace your [...]

 Dear Friends: I am pleased to announce the challenge to raise $100,000 for the autism service dog program at Guiding Eyes for the Blind has been successful!
 Thanks to the generosity of our donors, and the special support of the Fontana family who received Heeling Autism dog Echo, the message to raise funds was embraced. [...]

 The George T. Walker Charitable Fund of The Lehigh Valley Community Foundation Challenge will help us raise $180,000 to support Pennsylvania residents who are blind or visually impaired.
 Funds raised will defray the expenses associated with providing a professionally trained Guiding Eyes dog to those who are blind as well as ongoing services available to [...]